SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

         and then build the docker image.
 These two files are just a very minimal setup to test that we can authenticate a docker container with Wandb.

-    3. When we want to run the image, what we need to do is including an environment variable that contains the API key we generated.
+    3. When we want to run the image, what we need to do is include an environment variable that contains the API key we generated.
 This will then authenticate the docker container with the wandb server:

         ```bash
         docker run -e WANDB_API_KEY=<your-api-key> wandb:latest
         ```

-        Try running it an confirm that the results are uploaded to the wandb server (1).
+        Try running it and confirm that the results are uploaded to the wandb server (1).
         {.annotate}

         1. :man_raising_hand: If you have stored the API key in a `.env` file you can use the `--env-file` flag instead